ritu777/Nagios/NAGIOS/Nagios.md

 ```
 podman exec -it nagios bash
 ```

 ![Alt text](<Screenshot from 2023-09-09 11-03-36-fotor-202309091163.png>)

 ### Command 7:-
-This command is used for
+This command is used for  go into the directory.

 ```
 cd /opt/nagios/etc
 ```

 ![Alt text](<Screenshot from 2023-09-09 11-08-52-fotor-20230909111153.png>)

 ### Command 8:-